ectweitmann/rock-paper-scissors/README.md

 # Rock, Paper, Scissors
 ![App Demo](assets/README.gif)

-The purpose of this app is to create virtual environment in which to put your Rock, Paper, Scissors skills to the test against a Computer player!
+The purpose of this app is to create a virtual environment in which to put your 'Rock, Paper, Scissors' skills to the test against a Computer player!

 ### Installation